andreww9924/Professional-Portfolio/projects/monet.md

 summary: "My EE396-496 Project"
 ---

-  The Monet Project is a long-term project conducted by many different professors.
-The goal is to create reconfigurable intelligent reflecting surfaces for the Department of Defense and NIWC.
+The Monet Project represents a significant and ongoing endeavor led by multiple distinguished professors.
+Its overarching objective is to develop adaptable and intelligent reflecting surfaces to serve the Department of Defense and NIWC.

-  I was a part of this project for both my EE396 and EE496 required projects for the University of Hawaii at Manoa.
-I worked under Dr. Zheng and was given different tasks depending on what was required.
-During this time, I've worked on multiple different aspects of our project, such as the physical development of the lab with printed 3D models.
-For these models, I used Fusion.
+I actively contributed to this project as a crucial part of both my EE396 and EE496 mandatory coursework at the University of Hawaii at Manoa.
+My mentor throughout this journey was Dr. Zheng, and my responsibilities varied depending on project needs.
+My involvement encompassed a wide range of tasks, including the physical design and fabrication of 3D models for our laboratory, for which I utilized Fusion software.

-  This project also involved testing signal phase and magnitude.
-We used a testbed to analyze and create these values.
+The project entailed rigorous signal analysis, involving the measurement of signal phase and magnitude.
+To achieve this, we employed a specialized testbed to generate and evaluate these critical values.

-  I also was tasked with creating Labview schematics to adjust a spectrum analyzer.

-  Overall, this was a long-term project for the team, as well as myself.
+One of my key responsibilities involved the creation of LabVIEW schematics, which played an instrumental role in adjusting and fine-tuning a spectrum analyzer.

+Participating in the Monet Project provided me with invaluable hands-on experience in various aspects of electrical engineering and research.
+I honed my skills in 3D modeling using Fusion, gained a deep understanding of signal analysis techniques, and became proficient in LabVIEW schematic design.
+Furthermore, I learned the importance of collaboration and adaptability in a long-term, multifaceted project.
+This experience has not only enhanced my technical abilities but also prepared me for future challenges in the field of electrical engineering and research.

+Link to the repository: https://github.com/gustybear-research